Letztes Update: 31. Mai 2025

 Antwort der Redaktion

-When exploring Jewish beliefs about Jesus, it's important to recognize that Judaism and Christianity have distinct perspectives on his role and significance.
-While Jesus is a central figure in Christianity, Jewish beliefs about Jesus differ significantly.
+When exploring Jewish beliefs about Jesus, it's important to recognize that Judaism and Christianity have fundamentally different views on this figure.
+While Jesus is central to Christianity, in Judaism, he is not considered the Messiah or a divine figure.

 Last updated 3 mins ago